Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

-\paragraph{Algorithm.} Our STQ starts by computing the variance $\sigma$ of the boxes' centers $B_C$ and finding the most varying axis $a$ (\cref{ll:variance})~\cite{liu:2010:real}.
+Our STQ (\cref{alg:bp}) starts by computing the variance $\sigma$ of the boxes' centers $B_C$ and finding the most varying axis $a$ (line~\ref{line:variance})~\cite{liu:2010:real}.
 We then sort the boxes $B$ along the axis $a$ based on their minimum $a$ coordinate and initialize a queue $Q$ that will hold pairs of boxes that overlap on the $a$-axis.
 Since $a$ is the axis of maximum variance, this will lead to the smallest possible queue among the three axes if the data is uniformly distributed.

-In the first step, for every box $b_i$ we check if it intersects its next box $b_{i+1}$ along the $a$-axis; if it does, we append the pair $(b_i, b_{i+1})$ to $Q$ (\cref{ll:queue-init}).
+In the first step, for every box $b_i$ we check if it intersects its next box $b_{i+1}$ along the $a$-axis; if it does, we append the pair $(b_i, b_{i+1})$ to $Q$ (line~\ref{line:queue-init}).

-Then STQ extracts a pair $(b_i, b_j)$ from $Q$ and checks if it intersects in the remaining two axes $a^c$ (\cref{ll:inter-other}).
+Then STQ extracts a pair $(b_i, b_j)$ from $Q$ and checks if it intersects in the remaining two axes $a^c$ (line~\ref{line:inter-other}).
 If they do, we append the pair to the output $C$ (global).
-Finally we add the pair $(b_i, b_{j+1})$ to an output queue $Q'$ if $(b_i, b_{j+1})$ intersects along the $a$-axis (\cref{ll:append-q}, \cref{fig:bp}).
+Finally we add the pair $(b_i, b_{j+1})$ to an output queue $Q'$ if $(b_i, b_{j+1})$ intersects along the $a$-axis (line~\ref{line:append-q} and \cref{fig:bp}).

 \paragraph{Implementation Remarks} We remark that the STQ algorithm creates queues with \emph{at most} $k-1$ elements, as each pass on $Q$ pushes at most one pair.
 Additionally, as not all pairs are always added, the sizes are monotonically decreasing.
 On GPU, we exploit this observation to pre-allocate the correct queue size and guarantee that we will always have the necessary space.
 To efficiently parallelize STQ on GPU, we exploit shared memory per thread block.
 In our experiments, the most efficient strategy consists of splitting the sorted boxes $B'$ into $m$ blocks containing 32 queries each (i.e., $m=k/32$).
 Since a warp consists of 32 threads, choosing a smaller number will introduce unnecessary branching.
 Using larger thread blocks can lead to more imbalanced workloads and longer runtime of branching in the code.
 The GPU thread-block scheduler performs well even with a larger grid size of thread blocks.